Royal Holloway, University of London: Governance

-The College Council is the governing body of the college with responsibility for "financial integrity and setting the overall strategic direction of Royal Holloway."
+The University Council is the governing body of the University with responsibility for "financial integrity and setting the overall strategic direction of Royal Holloway."
 There are 25 members of the council, many of whom are lay members from outside Royal Holloway who are initially appointed for five years.
 A total of 16 lay members are appointed; two from local authorities; one selected by the Privy Council; another by the University of London; two more are appointed as alumni from Royal Holloway, Bedford College or Royal Holloway College; and the rest are chosen to offer a range of skills and experience.
 The council's Chairman, who is appointed for five years, is also a lay member.
 One of The Chairman's duties is to chair a number of committees including the Remuneration Committee, which handles the pay and benefits of the senior staff.
-The Principal is answerable to the chairman.
+The Vice Chancellor is answerable to the chairman.

 The remaining members of the Council comprise three elected by non-academic members of staff, two elected by academics and one member of academic staff elected by the Academic Board.
 There is also one student member elected by the students.

 Coat of arms

 Royal Holloway's coat of arms consists of the Royal Holloway shield and its surrounding elements.
 There are three crescents shown on the coat of arms, which are taken from Thomas Holloway's own coat of arms.
 Taken from the Bedford coat of arms, the field is coloured black and gold in a chequered design, with the addition of ermine spots (feather-like symbols representing ermine tails) from the Royal Holloway coat.
 Placed between two black lozenges, there is a lamp of learning.
-Traditionally, the lozenge is worn on the arm of unmarried women or widows, which places significance on the coat of arms' lozenges as it acts as a reminder that the colleges were founded for women.
+Traditionally, a lozenge is used on the arms of unmarried women or widows; the lozenges on the colleges' coat of arms act as a reminder that they were founded for women.
 Below, the motto is displayed which is taken from the arms of Bedford College, and reads esse quam videri.

 The Royal Holloway shield was created following the merger of Bedford and Royal Holloway Colleges in 1985.
 The shield appears (in a black and white form) on legal documents and stationery for legal reasons, along with the following: "Incorporated by Act of Parliament.
 Royal Holloway and Bedford New College."

 The use of the university's identifying marks is governed by the Communications and External Relations Department.

 Schools and departments

 As of 1 August 2019, the university operates using a School structure.
-Each school is led by a Head of School, who in turn reports to the university's executive team.
+Each school is led by an Executive Dean, who in turn reports to the university's executive team.
 The six new schools replaced the previous three faculties.